NOC-MSM/SEAsia/docs/source/generate_initial_conditions.rst

 +++++++++++++++++++++++++++
 +++++++++++++++++++++++++++

+**10 May 2018: THIS IS NOT PROPERLY GENERALISED BECAUSE I'VE ONLY DONE IT ONCE!**

 For a new configuration you probably want to start with idealised, or homogenous initial conditions.
 This is done with user defined initial conditions ``ln_usr`` with the expression being compiled into the executable